tim-taylor/evobee/docs/evobee-config.md

 > -q [ --quiet ] -> disable verbose progress messages on stdout
 > -t [ --test ] arg (=0) -> Perform test number N instead of regular run

-(The final option, -t, is used to perform various tests on the code rather than a regular run.
+*The final option, -t, is used to perform various tests on the code rather than a regular run.
 There are currently two tests defined: 1=MarkerPointSimilarityTest and 2=MatchConfidenceTest.
-For more information on these tests see the
+For more information on these tests see the EvoBeeExperiment.cpp file, which calls the tests from the method EvoBeeExperiment::run().)

 The vast majority of configuration options for the program are set using a configuration file rather than the command line.
 As shown in the output above, the default filename that `evobee` searches for is `evobee.cfg.json`, and it only searches in the current working directory.
 To specify a different name and location, use the -c flag when calling the program.
 For example: